X-linked recessive inheritance

 X-linked recessive inheritance is a mode of inheritance in which a mutation in a gene on the X chromosome causes the phenotype to be always expressed in males (who are necessarily hemizygous for the gene mutation because they have one X and one Y chromosome) and in females who are homozygous for the gene mutation (see zygosity).
 Females with one copy of the mutated gene are carriers.

 X-linked inheritance means that the gene causing the trait or the disorder is located on the X chromosome.
 Females have two X chromosomes while males have one X and one Y chromosome.
 Expression of X-linked conditions in female carriers can vary greatly due to random X-chromosome inactivation (Lyonization) within each cell.
 Differences in X-chromosome inactivation (known as skewed X-inactivation) occurs due to some cells expressing one X allele and some the other.

-Decades of research has led to the consensus that conditions be considered X-linked and that the "dominant" and "recessive" designations be retired.
+Decades of research has shown that the notions "X-linked dominant" and "X-linked recessive" oversimplify the situation and it has been recommended that the terms be dropped.

-The current estimate of sequenced X-linked genes is 499, and the total, including vaguely defined traits, is 983.
+The number of sequenced X-linked genes, as of March 2016, was 651, and the total number of X-linked traits (including vaguely defined traits and traits that have not been connected to a sequenced gene) was 1184.